 The different laws that should be considered by real estate investors largely depend on the type of investment that is contemplated.
-Typically, laws concerning regional and local zoning, the acquisition of building permits and plant licences, as well as rental housing, are among the most important ones.
+Typically, the most important laws are those concerning regional and local zoning, the acquisition of building permits and plant licences, and rental housing.